14 Best Things to do in Stone Town, Zanzibar

 Could you imagine a better end to an adventurous day than watching a romantic sunset from the most wonderful location?
 In Stone Town, the best address is the city’s beach, just a few minutes from Forodhani Gardens.

-Stone Town Beach is a favorite spot of the locals who come here after work to relax, dance, do acrobatics, sing and just have a good time.
+Stone Town Beach is a favorite spot for locals who come here after work to relax, dance, do acrobatics, sing, and just have a good time.
 And, as already mentioned, it’s a great place to watch the sun disappear behind the horizon.

 Observing the sky turning first slightly orange and then dark red, creating a magical shimmer on the calm sea, is an indescribable experience!